Skip to main content

 • The Corncrake LIFE project that aims to improve the conservation status in Ireland of the Corncrake across eight sites;

-• The WISER LIFE project that transformed an old 1960s civic heating building in Ballymun, Dublin, into a new educational and cultural centre that focuses on sustainability and recycling.
+• The WISER LIFE project transformed an old 1960s civic heating building in Ballymun, Dublin, into a new educational and cultural centre that focuses on sustainability and recycling.

 • The Living Bog project that saw restoration work taking place at 12 bogs across seven counties;